mansoorkhan96/filament-versionable/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email author@domain.com instead of using the issue tracker.
+If you discover any security related issues, please reach me out on [X/Twitter](https://twitter.com/i_mansoorkhan) instead of using the issue tracker.